gucoloradoc/ValidityIndex/README.md

 ```
 And the parameters for each of them can be found in the sklearn documentation.

 K fold cross-validation is used, defining the parameter **kgroups**, to determine the best performing algorithm on a partition evaluation and its implementation can be threaded using the paramater **n_jobs** in VIC.
+Finally we can choose from different metrics to perform the validation through the **metric** parameter, such detailed options can be found [here](https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics).
-Calling the function generates a tuple with three outputs, the maximum metrics of the five
+Calling the function generates a tuple with three outputs, the maximum value of the k-fold mean metric for the evaluated classifiers, an array with ``['mean_kfold_metric', 'sd_metric', 'classifier_name' ]`` and a matrix with all the values for all the classifiers in case it is required.
-An example of application is available in the example script.

 ## Example: Best division for 200 top QS universities using VIC